fizzle77/JAFDTC/doc/README.md

 JAFDTC saves its settings to a file in `Documents\JAFDTC`.
 Clicking "OK" will accept any changes in the dialog, while "Cancel" will discard any changes.

-## Local Configuration Storage

-JAFDTC stores configuration and supporting files, such as settings, in the `Documents\JAFDTC` folder.
-Configurations are found in the `Configs` folder.
-You can share configurations by copying the appropriate `.json` file from the per-airframe directory in the `Configs` folder.

 ## DCS Integration